Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 The above example is already explained in the Template creation.
 So, we are taking the above example as a reference for the stack creation.
 So, you will clearly understand the stack creation.

-Run the following command to create the CloudFormation stack: Blog Post Image
+Run the following command to create the CloudFormation stack: Create stack

 Replace my-stack with a desired name for your stack and my-bucket-name with the desired S3 bucket name.